Rexwang8/transformer/PaperREADME.md

 # Datasets

 The Flores 200 dataset was used for this project.
+It is a translation dataset that includes 2000 sentances of the same content in a variety of languages.
 It was obtained on their public site found here:

 https://github.com/facebookresearch/flores/blob/main/flores200/README.md